About Garfield County 4-H

 Quick Facts

-- 4-H is more than cows and cookin’!
-Call your county 4-H Agent with questions; we can turn just about any interest into a 4-H project area.
+• 4-H is more than cows and cookin’!
+Call your county 4-H Specialist with questions; we can turn just about any interest into a 4-H project area.

-- Projects may be added until April 1 and dropped until May 1
+• Other projects may be added until April 1

 Garfield County 4-H Members are required to…

-- Join a community club– there are 22 active clubs from DeBeque to Carbondale who meet about once per month to connect and educate members and help keep everyone on track for upcoming deadlines and project requirements.
-Ask your 4-H agent for club recommendations and contact information!
+• Join a community club– there are 22 active clubs from DeBeque to Carbondale who meet about once per month to connect and educate members and help keep everyone on track for upcoming deadlines and project requirements.
+Check out the current club list here!

 All About 4-H